feliperohdee/use-filter-criteria/README.md

 	})
 );

-/* The `saveCriteria` method also accepts an optional transform function that can modify the criteria when it's used: */
+/* The `saveCriteria` method also accepts an optional criteriaMapper function that can modify the criteria when it's used: */

-// Save criteria with a transform function FilterCriteria.saveCriteria(
+// Save criteria with a criteriaMapper function FilterCriteria.saveCriteria(
 	'dynamicDateRange',
 	FilterCriteria.criteria({